VoltSaad/FC-Barcelona-Fixtures-Viewer/README.md

 ##User Input
 You will be prompted to select a continent and timezone.
-Enter your Football-Data API key when prompted.
+You can enter your Football-Data API key when prompted.
 The script will fetch and display FC Barcelona's upcoming fixtures in your local time zone.

-##Example
+## Example
 ```bash
 Select a continent to view its time zones:
 1. Africa